ndl54/n8n-nodes-better-mongo/README.md

 ## Changelog

 - v1.0: N8N mongo node with same official mongodb node, but using BSON instead of JSON for parsing queries.
 It accepts $oid and $date and parse them to ObjectId and Date objects respectively.
-- v2.0: Major refactor, improved type handling, robust date/array processing, new credential type, enhanced logging.
+- v2.0: Major refactor, improved type handling, robust date/array processing, new credential type.

 ## Author
 - Juandl (Juan David)